Darkest Hour (2018)

 Originally broadcast in February 1979; the film was produced as part of BBC Shakespeare (1978-85), a series of Shakespeare plays adapted for television.

-The film was directed by Kevin Billington (Outside Edge, The Good Soldier) with John Stride (Macbeth, The Omen) playing Henry VIII alongside Timothy West (Crime and Punishment, Eastenders), Ronald Pickup (Best Exotic Marigold Hotel, The Chronicles of Narnia), Claire Bloom (The King’s Speech, Clash of the Titans), Julian Glover (For Your Eyes Only, Indiana Jones and the Last Crusade), Jeremy Kemp (Z-Cars, Space: 1999) and Peter Vaughan (Porridge, Game of Thrones).
+The film was directed by Kevin Billington (The Rise and Rise of Michael Rimmer) with John Stride (Juggernaut, The Omen) playing Henry VIII alongside Timothy West (The Day of the Jackal, Everafter), Ronald Pickup (Best Exotic Marigold Hotel, Darkest Hour (2018)), Claire Bloom (The King’s Speech, Clash of the Titans), Julian Glover (For Your Eyes Only, Indiana Jones and the Last Crusade), Jeremy Kemp (Four Weddings and a Funeral) and Peter Vaughan (Straw Dogs, Brazil).

 The entire film was shot on location at Hever Castle, Leeds Castle and Penshurst Place, which all have an association with the historical figures within the play.